 Want free access each time?
 You'll want to hold the Delta SkyMiles® Reserve American Express Card, which includes free Delta Sky Club access when flying with Delta.
 But once again, this benefit's days are limited.
 Beginning Feb.
 1, 2025, you'll only be able to visit the Sky Club 15 times each year with your Delta Reserve Card – unless you spend $75,000 or more per year on the card.

-In addition to your own free pass into the Sky Club, Reserve cardholders receive two free guest passes to the Delta Sky Club each year.
+In addition to your own free pass into the Sky Club, Reserve cardholders receive four free guest passes to the Delta Sky Club each year.
 That means guests can come with you into the Sky Club for free.
 After that, you can pay $50 per guest to bring up to two guests into the Sky Club at a time.

 Delta's top-tier Reserve card can also get you into the excellent American Express Centurion Lounges.
 But there’s a hitch: You have to be flying Delta that day, and you must have paid for your ticket with your Reserve card.